Kids Eye Care Katy TX at Optomedica Eye Consultants

 - Focusing skills

 When should kids have their eyes examined?

-The American Optometric Association (AOA) recommends a preliminary eye exam for infants between 6 and 12 months; then, at 3 years old during kindergarten; and again at 6 years old before starting 1st grade.
+The American Optometric Association (AOA) recommends that a child should have had an eye exam by 6 years of age before starting 1st grade.
 Throughout school, the general advice is to have an eye exam every two years if no vision correction is required.
 Kids who wear eyeglasses or contact lenses should have an eye exam every year, or according to their eye doctor's recommendations.

 In Texas, students attending public or private preschools are required to have vision screening tests as specified by the Board of Education Vision and Hearing Screening Requirements.
-All 4 year olds, kindergarten entrants and all other first-time entrants; subsequent vision screening is required for 1st, 3rd, 5th and 7th graders.
-Pediatric eye exams in Houston are available at Optomedica Eye Consultants.
+Vision screening is required for 1st, 3rd, 5th and 7th graders.

 Booking your child's Eye Exam near Katy